> User Manual

 The critic checks that claimed actions match actual tool calls and flags any discrepancies.
 It adds one extra LLM call after tool-using responses.
 Simple knowledge answers are not verified.

-Enable via /critic on in the REPL or set
+Enable from /agent-options in the REPL or set

 BERNARD_CRITIC_MODE=true